The Big Mission Behind Our Little Purse

 (March 2009) Esther explained how they used the partially completed church building as their make-shift school.
 A different class in each corner with a different mom leading a grade.
 They had 475 children back then.
 Today they have a large school campus, qualified teachers, children in nice uniforms, and a 7th grade exam pass-rate that is higher than most public and private school in Zambia.

-Sew Powerful was born out of our desire to help the moms achieve goal #5 (the income goal), so they could make money to support the school.
-Goal #5 fit us nicely since we ran a sewing related company.
-But the first four goals are crucial too, which is why the moms were trying so hard to find a way to achieve them.
+Sew Powerful was born out of our desire to help the moms make money, so they could support the school their children attended.
+This goal fit us nicely since we ran (and still run) a sewing related company.
+But the other four goals are crucial too, which is why the moms were trying so hard to find a way to achieve them.
+They are on the front-lines, we are simply the support team.

 The sewing cooperative gives them the ability to make a difference in their community to achieve these worthy goals and we’re glad we started partnering with them to achieve it.
 We started with an innovative school uniform program and then reusable feminine hygiene pads.
 These purposeful products provide an income to the seamstresses while at the same time making education possible for the children of the community.